 Operating revenues consist of tuition and fees, grants and contracts, sales and services of educational activities and auxiliary enterprise revenues.
 Operating expenses include salaries, wages, fringe benefits, scholarships and fellowships, utilities, supplies, materials, purchased services and depreciation.
 All other revenues and expenses of the College are reported as non-operating revenues and expenses including state appropriations, Federal Pell, CARES Act and CRRSAA Act grant revenues, investment income and tuition remittance.
-Non-operating expenses include state remittance related to the building fee and the innovation fee, loss on capital asset disposal, and interest incurred on the Certificate of Participation loan.
+Non-operating expenses include state remittance related to the building fee and the innovation fee and interest incurred on the Certificate of Participation loan.